raspibolt/raspibolt/raspibolt/raspibolt_faq.md

 * You might want to create a [backup of your system](raspibolt_65_system-recovery.md) first.

+* When **upgrading to LND 0.5**, I would also recommend to close your channels first, as there have been a number of issues with stuck funds that require very technical work to resolve them.

 * As "admin" user, stop lnd system unit
   `$ sudo systemctl stop lnd`